UnfinishedStuff/AS7262_Pi/README.md

 * **enable_main_led()**

-Turns on the white LED on the breakout.
+Turns on the breakout's white LED.
 The brightness is controlled by `set_led_current()`.
 The LED is off by default.

 * **disable_main_led()**

-Turns the white LED on the breakout off.
+Turns the breakout's white LED off.

 * **set_led_current(current_level)**